-Designed for K-2 teachers, reading and literacy coaches, Title I and special education staff, team leaders, instructional coaches, department heads, mentors, professional development trainers, and administrators with experience working with students who struggle with reading
+Designed for K-12 teachers, team leaders, instructional coaches, department heads, mentors, staff development trainers, and administrators with Co-Teaching experience

-- The most effective Early Intervention Strategies for Struggling Readers Train‑the‑Trainer program available
+- The most effective Co-Teaching train-the-trainer program available

 Innovative, Video-Based, Hands-On, Train-the-Trainer Opportunity

-- Turn your staff members into skilled, knowledgeable trainers who can guide other teachers to use powerful early intervention strategies to help students struggling with the key reading skills of decoding, accuracy, fluency, and comprehension
+- Turn your staff members into skilled, knowledgeable CO-TEACHING trainers who can guide other teachers in the implementation of effective Co-Teaching practices

-- Receive critical information on how to deliver high-quality, engaging and effective training sessions on implementing outstanding early reading intervention strategies to increase the reading skills of students who struggle the most
+- Receive critical information on how to deliver high-quality, engaging and effective Co-Teaching training sessions

-- Ideal for schools and districts looking to create a core team of trainers to provide training to build skills and sustain a comprehensive positive learning model that maintains your high standards … Each potential trainer should have experience working with students who struggle with reading in grades K-2
+- Ideal for schools and districts looking to create a core team of trainers to provide training to build and sustain a model, state-of-the-art Co-Teaching framework … Each potential trainer should have experience with Co-Teaching

 What’s unique about this National Train-the-Trainer Institute

-- Four days of intensive training combining classroom-proven strategies and video clips of strategies in action.
-Show rather than tell your teachers how to teach, strengthen and coach students who struggle with reading
+- 4 days of intensive training combining classroom-proven strategies and video clips of the strategies in action – show rather than tell your teachers what successful Co-Teaching looks like in real classrooms

-- National reading experts, Denise Gudwin and Judy Lynch, will provide a comprehensive, interactive and research-based training preparing participants to guide other teachers in the implementation of successful early intervention for students who struggle with key reading skills
+- National Co-Teaching Experts Anne Beninghof and Sonya Heineman Kunkel, both featured in the videos, will provide a comprehensive, interactive and research-based, Co-Teaching training preparing participants to guide other teachers in the implementation of a successful Co-Teaching model

-- Gain numerous tips and ideas to prepare and deliver high-quality staff training to help teachers identify reading deficits and intervene with specific strategies to address the needs of struggling readers
+- Gain numerous tips and ideas to prepare and deliver high-quality staff training to strengthen and sustain Co-Teaching in your school or district

-- Unique and ideal opportunity for schools and districts to strengthen their foundation, expand their knowledge and implement training to significantly help students increase their early reading skills to achieve greater success in school
+- Unique and ideal opportunity for schools and districts to strengthen their foundation, expand their knowledge and implement training for more effective Co-Teaching practices

 Innovative, Video-Based, Hands-On, Train-the-Trainer Opportunity

-Participants attending will learn the essential components of a successful, effective early reading intervention program for students who struggle with reading due to lack of key skills, which can then be delivered as a staff development framework that fits your schedule according to each school or district’s unique scheduling and training needs.
+Participants attending will learn the key components for a successful Co-Teaching program, which can then be delivered as a staff development framework that fits the schedule according to each school's or district's unique scheduling and training needs.
 The following key components are included in this four-day train-the-trainer institute.

-Video Clips of Teachers in Action to Demonstrate Effective Strategies for Working with Struggling Readers
+Video Clips of Co-Teaching in Action to Demonstrate Effective Inclusive Practices

 - Best practices for using video training clips to train others

-- Outstanding training tips and a resource kit to train others (each participant will receive ALL video clips to use in their training)
+- Outstanding training tips and a resource kit to train others (each participant will receive all video clips for their grade level to use in their own training)